annelise-rasmussen/dbt_SamsSubs/core5_AnneliseRasmussen.md

 - Save the file, after you have done that, you can go to your terminal and type `dbt run -m subs_dim_date` to build the model.
 Go to Snowflake to see the newly created table!

 #### dim_employee ####
-- Create a new file inside of the oliver directory called `subs_dim_employee.sql`
+- Create a new file inside of the Sam's Subs directory called `subs_dim_employee.sql`
 - Populate the code that we will use in this file below:
 ```
 {{ config(